danrot/master-thesis/05_conclusion.md

 chapter.
 So there are plans to improve dependency injection and introduce some kind of plugin architecture.

+Unsurprisingly the part of the state of the art chapter, which had the highest amount of influence on this thesis, is the chapter about Jackrabbit, since Jackalope has to fulfill the same specification.

+The PLM approach is too strict in some points.
+E.g. in content management there is no distinction between different ItemContexts.
+The bill of materials also does not apply to PHPCR, because it is a schemaless data store, where any property can be added to any node.
+It is possible to enforce the existence of some properties, but this does not go as far as the bill of materials.
+However, this approach might be more interesting for the definition of templates in Sulu.
+But the naming approach applied by PLM systems are definitely interesting for PHPCR for two reasons.
+First, the unique path of a node already follows these scheme, because the name of all nodes build the path, and therefore each node name is unique on its own level, what would be called a context in a PLM system.

+There are also a feature PHPCR shares with Git.
+Both systems are storing the state of their content in the same way.
+They are just taking a snapshot and store this data somewhere.
+This has the advantage that recovering this data is quite fast, but it takes a lot more space.
+Git handles this a bit better, since it contains an garbage collection option, which allows to define at which age content should be archived into index files.
+These files are only storing the difference between different versions, and therefore save a lot of space on the hard drive.This would also be an interesting option for PHPCR.

 [^26]: <https://groups.google.com/forum/#!topic/symfony-cmf-devs/PDS5wDt8IxM>

 # Bibliography